Power Rangers Zeo

-Power Rangers Zeo is a television series and the fourth season of the Power Rangers franchise, based on the 19th Super Sentai series Chouriki Sentai Ohranger.
-It is the continuation of Mighty Morphin Power Rangers and aired in 1996.

-In the Philippines Power Rangers Zeo's named known as Zeo Rangers.
+Power Rangers Zeo is a television series and the fourth entry of the Power Rangers franchise, based on the 19th Super Sentai series Chouriki Sentai Ohranger.
+It is the continuation of Mighty Morphin Power Rangers and aired in 1996 as the direct sequel to the Mighty Morphin Alien Rangers miniseries.
+In the Philippines, the series is known as Zeo Rangers.

 Power Rangers Zeo is the first season of Power Rangers to follow the Super Sentai practice of annual Ranger suit changes.

 Plot

 After witnessing the destruction of the Command Center, the powerless Rangers discover the Zeo Crystal intact in the rubble—apparently dropped by Goldar and Rito Revolto.
 The Crystal guides them to a portal which takes them deep underground to the Power Chamber where they find Zordon and Alpha 5 waiting for them.
-The Mighty Morphin Power Rangers become the Zeo Rangers, a new team of Rangers powered by the Zeo Crystal.
+The Mighty Morphin Power Rangers become the Power Rangers Zeo, a new team of Rangers powered by the Zeo Crystal.
 The four remaining Mighty Morphin Power Rangers, Tommy Oliver, Adam Park, Rocky DeSantos and Katherine Hillard become Zeo Ranger V — Red, Zeo Ranger IV — Green, Zeo Ranger III — Blue and Zeo Ranger I — Pink respectively and Tanya Sloan joins the team as Zeo Ranger II — Yellow, while Billy Cranston chooses to become their technical advisor rather than continuing as a Ranger.

 The Machine Empire, led by King Mondo and Queen Machina, enters Earth's solar system, seeking to conquer Earth, with the Zeo Rangers serving as the only opposition.
 Many, even Rita Repulsa and Lord Zedd, are forced to flee to the M51 Galaxy under the threat of destruction.
 Unbeknownst to anyone, Rito and Goldar – now amnesiac – are left behind on Earth.
 They are taken in by Bulk and Skull, who have them serve as butlers.
 Meanwhile, Bulk and Skull continue to be members of the Junior Police Force until Lt.
 Jerome Stone is dismissed when Bulk tries to win the heart of the chief's daughter.
 Quitting as a show of respect for Stone, they join him at his new detective agency.